What is Meta Advantage?

 Advantage+ Placements

-This feature has been around for a long, long time, and it’s on by default anyway.
 When you utilize Advantage+ Placements, Meta will automatically optimize what placements are used and when to get you the most results for your budget.

 Advantage+ Creative

-Examples of possible media enhancements include:
+Examples of adjustments include:

 • Adjusting the image brightness or contrast